asuengineering/pitchfork/README.md

 ## Release Notes

+### Version 1.6.1
+- FIXED: A CSS selector using `:has()` was being used to set the margin top for the new global header.
+That CSS rule is unsupported by Firefox and older versions of Safari.
+Used JS to remove wrapper around header element and rewrote the rule to use CSS adjacent siblings again to handle scrolled state.
+- ADDED: Support for incoming `acf/profile-manual` block was added to `theme.json`
+- REMOVED: Removed references to Query Monitor plugin intended for debugging the new header.

 ### Version 1.6

 A fast-follower release from the previous milestone, Pitchfork v1.6 now incorporates the `component-header` elements from the Unity Design system.